Artemonim/Artemonim-Little-Tools/Docs/ADDING_NEW_TOOLS.md

 [project.entry-points."littletools.commands"]

-# `archive` is the name that will appear in the menu.
+# `archive` is the name that will appear in the menu, grouped under its package heading.

 # `littletools_archive.main:app` points to the `app` object in the `main.py` file.